privacy-scaling-explorations/pse.dev/content/articles/under-constrained-bug-in-binary-merkle-root-circuit-fixed-in-v200.md

 PSE has worked with OtterSec to identify projects vulnerable and reached out to them.

+We would also like to thank the [zkSecurity](https://www.zksecurity.xyz/) team, who reached out on June 25 to report the same bug and contributed to identifying and contacting potentially affected projects.

 After discussions with OtterSec and projects using this circuit to determine the most secure and robust way to address the issue, a fix was pushed, reviewed, and a new version of `BinaryMerkleRoot` was released on June 30 🎉: [v2.0.0](https://github.com/privacy-scaling-explorations/zk-kit.circom/releases/tag/binary-merkle-root.circom-v2.0.0)

 ## Technical details